spryker/spryker-docs/docs/scos/user/features/202204.0/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.md

 {% info_block infoBox %}

-The feature is shipped with an exemplary ECO module that supports authentication via Microsoft Azure Active Directory.
+The feature is shipped with an exemplary ECO module that supports authentication using Microsoft Azure Active Directory.
 With the existing infrastructure, you can develop your own ECO modules for the identity managers you need.

 {% endinfo_block %}

-If a user chooses to log in via a third-party, the user is redirected to the OAuth provider's sign-in page—for example, Microsoft Azure.
+If a user chooses to log in using a third party, the user is redirected to the OAuth provider's sign-in page—for example, Microsoft Azure.
 If the user logs in to the third-party service successfully, the check is made if the user exists in the Spryker database.
 If the user exists in the database and is active, the user is logged in.
 If the user does not exist in the database, you can have one of the two different behaviors or strategies for your project:

 <a name="strategies"></a>